 - 3.1 In most cases, identifying the accounting standard-setter is straight-forward.
-However, in some cases, those who apply to represent a particular accounting standard-setter may not immediately be able to be identified as being from the appropriate organisation. - 3.2 It is important to undertake due diligence on identifying the accounting standard-setter to minimise the risk that the AOSSG becomes involved in debates between potentially rival groups who claim to be the legitimate representatives of standard-setting in a particular jurisdiction. - 3.3 The following due diligence can be used in relation to a case where the identity of the accounting standard-setter is not clear: - (a) seek assurances / evidence from the applicant that they represent the accounting standard-setter; - (b) seek the advice of existing AOSSG members who may have knowledge of the jurisdiction concerned; - (c) search trusted websites for background information; - (d) consult the Secretariat (currently the Canadian Institute Chartered Accountants) of the International Forum of Accounting Standard Setters (IFASS formerly known as National Standard Setters) about the jurisdiction; and - (e) consult contacts at relevant government agencies, such as the Australian Department of Foreign Affairs and Trade.
+However, in some cases, those who apply to represent a particular accounting standard-setter may not immediately be able to be identified as being from the appropriate organisation. - 3.2 It is important to undertake due diligence on identifying the accounting standard-setter to minimise the risk that the AOSSG becomes involved in debates between potentially rival groups who claim to be the legitimate representatives of standard-setting in a particular jurisdiction. - 3.3 The following due diligence can be used in relation to a case where the identity of the accounting standard-setter is not clear: - (a) seek assurances / evidence from the applicant that they represent the accounting standard-setter;

+- seek the advice of existing AOSSG members who may have knowledge of the (b) jurisdiction concerned; - search trusted websites for background information; (c) - consult the Secretariat of the International Forum of Accounting Standard Setters (d) a; and Amilia Meeting.